rogeriosmorais/pdsnd_github/README.md

 ### 02/04/2020

-### Udacity Github project
+### Udacity Git project

-### Description
-Describe what your project is about and what it does
+Udacity git project

 ### Files used
-Include the files used
+We are using datafile1.csv and datafile2.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Credits go to Udacity